GLOBAL Alert Overide

 For example:

-• twitter.com/UFAlumni
+• x.com/UFAlumni

 • facebook.com/UFAlumni

-• instagram.com/ufalumni
+• instagram.com/UFalumni

 Accessibility

-Make your content accessible, remove barriers, and create inclusive content
+Make your content accessible, remove barriers, and create inclusive content.

 • #CamelCase your hashtags so that assistive technology can interpret each word – when using acronyms, test these with a screen reader to determine the appropriate letter case.